pippenwu/college-planner/README.md

-# CollegeGPT
+# CollegeGPT - College Application Planner

-An AI-powered tool that helps students get personalized college counseling advice by analyzing their academic profile and interests.
+CollegeGPT is a web application that helps students plan their college applications by generating personalized timelines and recommendations based on their academic profile.

+## Project Structure

+The project consists of two main parts:
+- `server/` - Express backend that handles sensitive operations
+- `src/` - React frontend for user interaction

 ## Features

-- Student profile input form collecting key academic and personal information
-- AI-generated report with the following sections:
-  - Recommended reach/target/safety schools
-  - Recommended majors
-  - Essay theme ideas
-  - Summer activity suggestions
-  - Application strategy
+- Generate personalized college application plans
+- Interactive timeline visualization
-- PDF export functionality
+- PDF report generation
-- Clean, responsive UI built with React, TypeScript, Vite, and Tailwind CSS
+- Payment processing with KryptoGO
+- Beta code access for testing

 ## Getting Started

 ### Prerequisites

-- Node.js v16+
-- npm v7+
+- Node.js 16+ and npm
+- API keys for OpenAI and KryptoGO

 ### Installation